BESSY II Checklist

 Registration and Safety Training

 All users must register with the User Office Photons and have a valid safety training done in GATE.
-An ID Card will give access to BESSY II Buildings and the Experimental Hall.
+An ID Card will grant access to BESSY II buildings and the Experimental Hall.
 For additional information about registration procedures and the BESSY II safety training, please contact the User Office Photons.

-When you arrive at your experiment please complete a Yellow Board (BESSY II on-site access only) indicating user names, dangerous equipment, hazardous substances and an emergency phone number.
+When you arrive at your experiment please complete a Yellow Board (BESSY II on-site access only) indicating users names, dangerous equipment, hazardous substances and an emergency phone number.
 You will find a description on how to complete the Yellow Board at every beamline.
+Please attach all safety data sheets (SDS) of your chemicals to the Yellow Board.

 Most recent information for users is displayed on the on-site information system and on the BESSY II Status monitor.
 In case of any problems, please call the User Assistant ('Hallendienst').
 The phone number is given on the system and usually is -12984.